eNMS-automation/eNMS/README.md

 You can display the property of an object from both views, and start an SSH session to a device.
 Networks can also be exported to Google Earth.

+In the following example, we use the regexes `france|spain` for `location` to filter all _objects_ that are not in France or in Spain, as well as the value `IOS-XR` for `Operating System` to filter all _nodes_ that do not have the `IOS-XR` operating system.

 ![Network GIS visualization](readme/network-visualization.gif)

 Relevant parts of the doc: